 - Can I take classes Pass/No pass on UCEAP?

-- Pass/No Pass options vary depending on your program.
+- Pass/No Pass options vary depending on your program, but in general, students may only take 1/3 of courses for P/NP credit.
 Please refer to the UCEAP Guide to Study Abroad for more information.
 However, if you are hoping to get credit within your department, you must be aware of their rules.
 Do not take a class P/NP if your department or Dean’s office requires the course to be taken for a letter grade.

 - Intensive Language Program (ILP) courses, unless the courses are offered on the P/NP basis only